The Monkey Parable (Or, Enough with the Best Practice Shaming!)

 You try, you learn, you try again but differently.
 Over and over again.

-Recently, I've started investing more in video.
+For example, recently, I've started investing more in video.
 Already, I've gone through a ton of trial and error, with a handful of things really working for me so far, like short, emotional clips on LinkedIn (a very Jay-way to show up in this world), along with my behind-the-scenes series taking you inside my process, and even a coaching call I shared publicly, with more on the way.

+Time and time again, whether publicly or privately, people see these experiments of mine and begin to discourage the trial and error process.
+In short, they “best practice” me to death.
 I didn't caption things the right way.
-I didn't open the video the right way.
-I didn't use the right technique here or there.
-Did I know there's this app which can do this part or that part?
-Did I hear about the algorithm change which rewards THIS kind of format instead of THAT one?
+I didn't start the video the right way.
+I didn't use the right techniques here or there.
+And Jay, did you know know there's an app which can do this part or that part?
+Did you hear about the algorithm change which rewards THIS kind of format instead of THAT one?

 Enough.